GalaxiaGuy/xamarin-forms-macos-listview/README.md

 Xamarin Forms macOS `ListView` does not support transparent background (or any alpha less than 1).

-Additionally, cells seems to have their backgroudn set to the background of the background of the `ListView` by default, again causing problems when alpha is less than 0.
+Additionally, cells seems to have their background set to the background of the background of the `ListView` by default, again causing problems when alpha is less than 0.

+This second part also happens on iOS.

 ```csharp
     public class MainPage : ContentPage